aryankashyap0/AKNeuralNetwork-Cpp/README.md

 * Default Data sets included for you to try!

 ## To Add
-To Clone: `git clone https://github.com/NSAryan12/AKNeuralNetwork-Cpp.git
+To Clone: `git clone https://github.com/NSAryan12/AKNeuralNetwork-Cpp.git'

+## Example How to use